-If you get your health care coverage from an HMO (health maintenance organization), contact them to find out how to view your health data.
-If you have fee-for-service coverage, follow these steps:
+If you get your health care coverage from an HMO (health maintenance organization), contact them to find out how to view your health records.
+If you have fee-for-service coverage (you’re charged for each service you receive from a doctor or provider), follow these steps:

 - Review the list of approved apps available from our partner, 1upHealth.
-New apps will be added as they become available.
+New apps are added as they become available.

 - Select and download an app.

 - Follow the app’s instructions to sign up and link to your health data.

 Yes.
 You can contact your doctor’s office, clinic, or any other place you’ve received care to ask for your health records.

 The U.S. Department of Health and Human Services’ Office for Civil Rights enforces HIPAA rules.
 That includes those related to: